blasted-tiara/la/README.md

     fi
 }
 ```
-With this configuration, it runs with probability of `1/10`.
+With this configuration, lucky ant appears with probability of `1/10`.

 ****************************************************************